fudge88/miumiu/README.md

 <h5 id=checkout-page></h5>

 ### **Checkout page:**
-- This page displays the items in your basket on the right of the page for large screens, and on top
+- The checkout page displays a summary of the items in your basket on the right of the page for
-of the screen for mobile users.
+large screens.
+For mobile users, this is displayed at the top.
 - The delivery and payment fields display on the left leaving the user to key in their personal
 information.
 If the user updates their details in their profile, the input fields on the checkout
-page would be prefilled, saving them the hassle of entering information every time they choose to
+page would be prefilled, saving them the time and inconvienence of entering information every time
-purchase products.
+they choose to purchase products.
 - Only displays checkout button to users who are logged-in, otherwise the user is redirected to login.

 <h5 id=checkout-success></h5>